 The 1-Up Factory is your go-to shop for:

 💡 Warning: You will want everything.
-Budget accordingly.
+Speaking from experience.

 Quick Tips for Visiting Super Nintendo World Japan